mainkoon81/00-optimization/README.md

 ### [Case study]: Genetic Algorithm
 It's a popular strategy to optimize **non-linear systems** with a large number of variables.
- - Parameter: a variable in the system of interest •
+ - Parameters: variables in the system of interest...`phenotype`
- - `Gene: encoded form of a parameter being optimized` •
+ - `Gene`: encoded form of a parameter being optimized...`genotype`
- - Chromosome: the complete set of genes (parameters) which uniquely describe an individual •
+ - `Chromosome`: the complete set of genes which uniquely describe an individual
  - Locus: the position of a piece of data within a chromosome